 Often, volunteers from the community or relatives are brought by the patient to help with translation.
 Since patients may be reluctant to confide personal problems with non-professionals and may leave out important facts, this practice should be discouraged.
 Realize that it may be difficult for patients to discuss personal issues in front of a third non-professional party.
-The use of front of a third non-professional party.
 The use of employees as translators (secretaries, house keeping etc.)